tombye/trexit/_posts/2017-07-20-the-river-semois.markdown

 ## Walking the Semois

 Sometimes walking along the Semois was great.
-Thete were paths that were made for pedestrians and right next to the river.
+There were paths that were made for pedestrians and right next to the river.

 ![Road sign saying pavement is only for walkers](https://github.com/tombye/trexit/raw/gh-pages/assets/images/reserved-for-walkers-sign.jpg)